CarlitosOMG/CarlitosOMG/README.md

 - 👋 Hi, I’m @CarlitosOMG :D
 - 👀 I’m interested in front-end and back-end
-- 🌱 I’m currently learning Go, JS (React.js) and soon TypeScript
+- 🌱 I’m currently learning, JS (Nodejs with Express), Python (Django) and soon TypeScript
 - 💞️ I’m looking to collaborate on my team of the university
 - 📫 How to reach me?
 Contact me through Twitter @CarlitosOMG7u7